geeknoid/ModelValidation/README.md

 * Developer calls the generated Validate method on the model and inspects the results.

-* The generated validator can be leveraged by dependency injection to ensure that options delivered through DI are automatically validated before being delivered through DI, and that appropriate high-quality diagnostics are delivered to the developer that's trying to load options into DI, either through code or through config.
+* The generated validator can be leveraged by dependency injection to ensure that options delivered through DI are automatically validated before use, and that appropriate high-quality diagnostics are produced for the developer that's trying to load options into DI.

 ## Gaps

 Features likely needed but not shown in this sketch:

-* The ability to validate models defined in other assemblies.
-This kind of 'foreign' validation can easily be achieved via a few more annotations and can compose naturally.

-* Integrating hand-written validation with the code generated ones.
-This is desirable to enable developers to write more sophisticated constraints (such as those involving multiple field/properties).
+* Integrating hand-written validation logic with the code generated ones.
+This is desirable to enable developers to write more sophisticated constraints such as those involving multiple field/properties.

 ## Example